Mone Chiba: 2022–23 season

 Chiba was initially scheduled to make her Junior Grand Prix debut at the Armenian stop on the 2022–23 circuit.
 However, that was cancelled as a result of the September conflict between Azerbaijan and Armenia, and skaters meant to attend were reassigned elsewhere.
 Instead, she debuted at the Junior Grand Prix event in Gdańsk, Poland.
 In her short program, she received an edge call on her combination but otherwise gave a clean skate, placing her first with a score of 70.16 points.
 During the free skate, Chiba landed all her jumps, albeit with a Lutz landed on a quarter.
 Chiba finished in second place behind Mao Shimada.
 At her second assignment, the 2022 JGP Italy, Chiba finished third in the short program, but dropped to fourth place after making several errors.
-She and was named the first of three alternates for 2022–23 Junior Grand Prix Final.
+She was named the first of three alternates for 2022–23 Junior Grand Prix Final.

 Appearing next at the 2022–23 Japan Junior Championships, Chiba won the silver medal behind Shimada.
 She then competed at the senior level, finishing a surprise third in the short program with a 71.06 score.
 She said that she "went into the short program with the frustration of last year," when she had finished eleventh in that segment.
 Chiba struggled in the free skate, coming seventh in that segment and dropping to fifth place overall.
 Despite being the third-highest-ranked senior-eligible qualifier, she was not assigned to compete at the 2023 World Championships, that going instead to Rinka Watanabe.
 She was assigned to compete at the 2023 Four Continents Championships.

 At the Four Continents Championships in Colorado Springs, Chiba was seventh in the short program.
 However, a new personal best score in the free skate vaulted her into third overall, winning the bronze medal.
 Saying she had "never dreamed of getting a bronze medal," she assessed that "my skating maybe was not as grand as I would have liked it, but I am still satisfied."

+Chiba ended her season with a gold medal at the 2023 Coupe du Printemps.

+In May 2023, it was announced that Chiba had relocated from Sendai to Uji, Kyoto, where she would be coached by Mie Hamada at the Kinoshita Academy.